SequentMicrosystems/megaind-rpi/rtc/README.md

 The actual PATH might be different depending on your megaind-rpi PATH

-The script can be run manually to check and fix the system time or can be run in a cron at a few minutes intervals.
+The script can be run manually to check and fix the system time or can be run from cron at a few minutes intervals.